Puttiphat-M/LOL/README.md

 This project is a bottle deposit system implemented in Python using the PySide6 library for the GUI.
 The system allows users to deposit bottles, generate QR codes for the deposited bottles, and donate bottles.

+### Running the Project

+To run the project, simply double-click on the executable file.

+## Built With

+* [Python](https://www.python.org/) - The programming language used
+* [PySide6](https://www.qt.io/qt-for-python) - The Python binding for Qt libraries
+* [PyInstaller](https://www.pyinstaller.org/) - Used to package Python applications

 ## Project Structure

 The project is structured into several Python scripts and modules: